2 Days in Amsterdam: 8 Best Things to Do on a Budget (A First-timer’s Guide)

 Tips on How to Buy an Amsterdam Train Ticket from the Airport for First Timers

-Soon after leaving the arrivals gates, you’ll be in an area with yellow Dutch railway machines.
+Soon after leaving the arrivals gates, you’ll be in an area with yellow Dutch railway ticket machines.
+These are close to the train station and the lifts that lead to the train platforms.
+It’s basic to purchase tickets from NS yellow machines:

 - Step 1: If you don’t understand Dutch, change the language on the machine to English.
+There are German, French and perhaps Spanish language options too

-- Step 2: Next, choose I want to go to central Amsterdam.
+- Step 2: Next, choose “I want to go to central Amsterdam“

-- Step 3: Select 2nd class and 1 ticket if you’re travelling alone.
+- Step 3: Select “2nd class” and “1 ticket” if you’re travelling alone

 - Step 4: Choose Visa/Mastercard as the payment method.
-The ticket will be printed and placed in the small slot beneath the machine once the payment has been completed.
+The ticket will be printed and placed in the small slot beneath the machine once the payment has been completed

 By Train